yo1dog/caffeinate/README.md

 ```

 The computer is prevented from sleeping for as long as the program remains running.
 The display/monitor is still allowed to turn off. `SetThreadExecutionState` docs [here](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setthreadexecutionstate).

+And because it is CLI only, it can be used from session 0 (ex: from SSH connection).

 ## Download